Language: EN

 print(variable)

 In any case, the functionality of a block is the same in all languages.
-It allows a series of statements to be seen as a single one, in the eyes of the compiler or interpreter.
+It allows a series of statements to be seen as a single unit, from the perspective of the compiler or interpreter.